AdobeDocs/frameio-api/src/pages/guides/Changelog/index.md

 ## Endpoints Moving From `experimental` to `stable`

-**Version Stacks** Version stacks have been promoted from the `experimental` to the `stable` version of the API.
-The following endpoints will be temporarily available in both API versions before being removed from `experimental` at the end of September 2025.
+The following endpoints have been promoted from `experimental` to `stable`.
+They will be temporarily available in both API versions before being removed from `experimental` at the end of September 2025.
+Endpoints marked with an asterisk have already been removed from `experimental`.

+**Version Stacks**

 * `Copy Version Stack`
 * `Create Version Stack`